sgr0691/voting-app/README.md

 # voting-app
 My first attempt to build a decentralized voting app.
+This is the code for "A Guide to Building Your First Decentralized Application" by Siraj Raval on Youtube

 Step 1 - Setting up Environment
 Instead of developing the app against the live Ethereum blockchain, we will use an in-memory blockchain (think of it as a blockchain simulator) called testrpc.